Namanj/Mortgage-Market-Tri-Analysis/README.md

 ### Approach
 I spent quite some time reducing the dimensionality of my data by sub-selecting the categorical variables based on signal to noise ratio, sub-selecting the numerical columns by thinking about how they would correlate with my dependent variable, and by doing some feature engineering.
 I eventually decided to use these features in my model:
-- Type
+- Type - Whether loan has been downsized
-- Product Par Name
+- Product Par Name - Loan product category
-- Name of Proj
+- Name of Proj - Whether loan was processed as part of a Housing project, or if it was given directly to the customer
-- Rl/ Urb
+- Rl/ Urb - Whether customer is in a Rural or Urban location
-- EMI
-- ROI
+- EMI - Easy Monthly installment, the amount which customer has to pay every month
+- ROI - Represents rate of interest charged to client for the product provided
-- Tenor
+- Tenor - Represent loan repayment period
-- Final DPD Nov-16
-- Amt Db
+- Amt Db - Represents amount of loan disbursed to client till Nov '16

 I decided to use the AdaBoost ensemble model, which I tuned using a GridSearch.
 The code can be found HERE